Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or artificial colors.

 Spicy Fried Peanuts Are a Favorite Teatime Snack

-Spicy, fried peanuts are a very popular teatime snack.
-Peanuts are legumes and have a high protein content.
-They have a lot of energy stored in them.
-Not only that, they are very tasty.
+Spicy fried peanuts are a very popular teatime snack.
+Peanuts are legumes that have high protein content, which means they have a lot of energy stored in them.
+Not only that, but they also very tasty, too.

-You can easily make spicy masala peanuts at home.
+You can easily make spicy fried peanut snacks at home.
 Let me show you how!

 - 1 bowl peanuts (groundnuts)

 - 1/2 teaspoon or more red chili powder

 - 1 tablespoon hot oil, for the batter

 - 1/4 teaspoon turmeric powder

 - a few curry leaves, for garnishing

 - In a mixing bowl, add peanuts, gram flour, rice flour, red chili powder, asafoetida powder, turmeric powder, and salt.
 Add 1 tablespoon of hot oil.
 Dry-mix to combine.